saezlab/ShinyFUNKI/inst/helppage.md

 #### Download
 * **Download EA/Figures**: Download the gene set/pathway enritchment analysis in a comma separated format and the volcano and bar plots that are showed.
 * **Download carnival results** Download CARNIVAL results in and .rds format.
 The networks is also provided in a .sif format and the nodes attributes in a comma separated format.
 The last to files can be used to visualize the network in <a href="https://cytoscape.org" target="_blank">Cytoscape</a>.

+---

+### KinAct

+#### Control Widgets

+* **Number of Kinases to display:** Show the top *n* activated and inhibited kinases (Default: 25).
+* **Number of targets to display:** Show the top *n* targets of a selected kinase (Default: 5)
+* **Select Sample/Contrast:** Select contrast of interest.
+* **Select Kinase:** Select kinase of interest.
+(Default: kinase with the highest activity).

+#### Figures
+* **Bar Kinase:** The plot shows the activity of the selected kinase for all given contrasts.
+* **Bar Sample/Contrast:** The plot shows the top *n* regulated kinases for a given sample/contrast.
+Sample/contrast and number of shown kinases can be adjusted with corresponding widgets.
+* **Network:** The plot shows the interactions of the selected kinases with the phosphosite's targets for the selected sample/contrast in a network.
+Blue nodes indicate over-expression, and red nodes indicate down-regulation.
+The color of the edges represent the effect of the kinase on its target (either activation or repression).
+The number of shown nodes can be changed by the corresponding widget.

+#### Datatables
+Table of kinase activities.

+#### Download
+* **Download KinAct scores and figures**: Download of kinase activities in comma separated format and the figures that are currently showed.

+---